Ciaanh/XPChronicle/docs/ARCHITECTURE_V2.md

 Position modes:

-- **STATIC**: Frame is anchored to the default Blizzard XP bar position (match current legacy bar behavior).
+- **STATIC**: Frame is anchored to the default Blizzard XP bar position (match current classic bar behavior).
 - **DRAGGABLE**: Frame can be dragged; position is saved to `XPBarEnhancedDB.barPositions[positionKey]` and restored on load.

 Persisted storage conventions (DRAGGABLE mode):